-Fig.1 - Experimental spectra (XANES region) for silicate glasses of different compositions, synthetised in air and doped with 1.0% wt.
+Fig.1 - Experimental spectra (XANES region) for silicate glasses of different compositions, synthetised in air, and doped with 1.0% wt.
 Eu2O3 and the model compound Eu2O3.
 Arrows indicate the different absorption peak attributed to the presence of Eu+2 and Eu+3, respectively.

 Fig.2 - Comparison between experimental spectra (XANES region) for silicate glasses of haplogranitic composition (HPG8 An) and diopside-anortite composition (DiAn), doped with 1.0% wt.
 Eu2O3, synthetised in air (solid lines) and at very low oxygen fugacity - Iron-Wüstite buffer (dotted lines).
-Change in the Eu2+/(Eu2+ + Eu3+) ratio is much more pronounced for basaltic compositions (DiAn) than for granitic compositions (HPG8 An), despite both glasses have been produced under the same redox conditions.

 Fig.3 - Experimental spectra (XANES region) for silicate glasses of different composition, synthetised in air, and doped with 1.0% wt.
-CeO2 and the model compounds Ce-pyrochlore (Ce+3) and CeO2 (Ce+4).
+Ce2O3 and the model compound Ce-pyrochlore.
 Arrows indicate the different absorption peak attributed to the presence of Ce+3 and Ce+4, respectively.